ChrisWren/grunt-link-checker/README.md

 ## Changelog

+**0.0.3** - Fixed repo link in package.json and fixed error reporting for a failed initial URL.

 **0.0.2** - Added `noFragment` flag.

 **0.0.1** - Check to make sure `#` URLs resolve to content with a corresponding id.